OlegMar1/DevOps_online_Lviv_2020Q3Q4/m6/task6.2/readme.md

   ![1](screenshots/42.png)

   * So, ospf routing have some pitfalls, but  I think I have done it successfully.
-I hope you will accept this task for me! ^_^

 ---

 __USEFUL LINKS__